 This Code of Behaviour is being prepared in accordance with the guidelines 'Developing a Code of Behaviour Guidelines for Schools' published by the National Education Welfare Board (NEWB, 2008).
 The Code of behaviour also conforms with legislation as required by Section 23 of the Education Welfare Act (2000).
+Parents and staff are being asked to read this Code and give feedback and suggestions to the office before December 4th 2017.
 The code of behaviour will be available on the school website.
 The code of behaviour needs to be read in association with the school's anti-bullying policy, and child protection policy which are available on www.davidstownps.ie.
 When parents enrol their child in Scoil Mhuire /Davidstown PS, they are agreeing to support the implementation of the code of behaviour and other policies of the school.